xetram/xetram.github.io/content/dyugangotri/l1_ad.md

 ## About you
 - NO BROKERS PLEASE.
 Available from Jan 2.
+- No Non-Vegetarian food (meat, fish etc..) on premises.
-- Vegetarians only.
-No dogs or cats.
+- No dogs or cats.
 - Contact 9880891907 ९८८०८९१०७ ೯೮೮೦೮೯೧೯೦೭